 True to his word, the duke handed the reins of government to his nephew when he reached adulthood and acted as a close advisor to the young man until his death.
 He is credited with having written a number of books on the art of government as well as the seminal cultural classics the Book of Songs and the Book of Changes.
 In addition, he is said to have created the classical Yayue (雅樂) music that was played in court ceremonies and rituals.

 In recognition of his achievements, King Cheng decreed that the duke’s descendants had the right to perform the court rituals and music of the Zhou dynasty.
 As a result, the state of Lu became the repository of Zhou culture, which Confucius spent his lifetime fighting to revive in order to return China to its glory days under the Duke of Zhou.

 Confucius said: “I am becoming terribly weak.
 It has been a long time since I last saw the Duke of Zhou in a dream.”

-Confucius said: “Even if a man has all the outstanding talents of the Duke of Zhou, if he is arrogant and mean all his other qualities are not worth looking at.”
+Confucius said: “Even if someone has all the outstanding talents of the Duke of Zhou, if they’re arrogant and mean all their other qualities aren’t worth looking at.”